heyzameer/Brototype-MERN/React/Episode 02 - Igniting Our App/Theory/Episode 02 - Theory.md

 A: Both of these files have the same format, and perform similar functions in the root of a project.
 The difference is that `package-lock. json` cannot be published, and it will be ignored if found in any place other than the root project.

 The package. json is used for more than dependencies - like defining project properties, description, author & license information, scripts, etc. The package-lock. json is solely used to lock dependencies to a specific version number.

+The difference between `package.json` and `package-lock.json` in short:

+- **`package.json`**: Defines the dependencies and scripts for a project.
+It lists packages with flexible versions (e.g., `"react": "^18.0.0"` allows updates).
+- **`package-lock.json`**: Locks the exact versions of installed dependencies to ensure consistency across environments.
+It guarantees that everyone using the project gets the same package versions.

+👉 **Use case:**
+- `package.json` is for managing dependencies.
+- `package-lock.json` ensures the same dependencies are installed everywhere.

 ## Q: Why should I not modify `package-lock.json`?